Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-core-concepts.md

 # Excel JavaScript API core concepts

 This article describes how to use the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) to build add-ins for Excel 2016.
-It introduces core concepts that are fundamental to using the API and perform basic tasks such as reading or writing to a range, formatting cells, interacting with tables, charts and handle events.
+It introduces core concepts that are fundamental to using the API and performing basic tasks such as reading or writing to a range, formatting cells, interacting with tables, charts and handle events.

 ## Asynchronous nature of Excel APIs

-The web based Excel add-ins run inside a browser container, which is embedded within the Office application in the case of desktop based platforms and runs as separate iFrame in the case of Office online platform.
-Enabling synchronous OfficeJS API interaction with Excel host across all supported platform is not performance friendly.
-Hence, the API call returns a promise that is resolved when the read or write action is completed by Excel application.
-Also, due to performance reasons, the APIs are batched together to perform actions at once rather than making standalone API calls.
-The following sections describe how this is accomplished using `Excel.run()` and `sync()` APIs.
+The web-based Excel add-ins run inside a browser container that is embedded within the Office application on desktop-based platforms such as Office for Windows and runs inside an iFrame in Office Online.
+Enabling the Office.js API to interact synchronously with the Excel host across all supported platforms is not feasible due to performance considerations.
+Therefore, the **sync()** API call in Office.js returns a promise that is resolved when the Excel application completes the requested read or write actions.
+Also, you can queue up multiple actions, such as setting properties or invoking methods, and run them as a batch of commands with a single call to **sync()**, rather than sending a separate request for each action.
+The following sections describe how to accomplish this using the **Excel.run()** and **sync()** APIs.

 ## Excel.run